inviqa/akeneo-e3/README.md

 userPassword: '{{ Password }}'
 ```

 Step 3.
-Specify your rules
+Define your rules

-Create a file `rules.yaml`, e.g. this configuration allows to trim values of the `name` attribute for the `en_GB` locale:
+Create a file `rules.yaml`, e.g. this configuration allows you to trim values of the `name` attribute for the `en_GB` locale:

 ```yaml
 actions: